FraCpl/PANGU.jl/README.md

 setupPangu(panguDir="your/path/to/Pangu/v8.01/", javasdkDir="your/path/to/JavaSDK/jdk-25.0.1/")
 ```

-The following commands can be used to obtain a sample image:
+The following commands can be run to obtain a sample image:
 ```julia
 using PANGU
 using Images